G.A. Carlson Lime Kiln

 - Rough stone for rip-rap

-The Carlson Kiln on Barn Bluff often employed crews of 40 - 60 men in its limestone operation for quarrying, stone-cutting, loading and unloading the kiln, and shipping.
+The Carlson Kiln on He Mni-Barn Bluff often employed crews of 40-60 men in its limestone operation for quarrying, stone-cutting, loading and unloading the kiln, and shipping.
 The Chicago, Milwaukee and St. Paul Railroad had a spur track or siding in front of the kiln, and lime was loaded onto the rail cars by wheelbarrow.

 Working in a limestone quarry was difficult and dangerous.
 Sledge hammers, chisels, pry bars, and muscle were used in the early days, but the introduction of dynamite changed that.
 The use of explosives sped the removal of limestone from the bluff and also caused concern among residents who grew annoyed by the noise, vibrations, and falling rock.
 It was reported that some of the larger explosions could be felt as far away as Ellsworth, Wisconsin, approximately 12 miles to the north.

-After close to forty years of quarrying, local citizens protested the resultant defacing of Barn Bluff, and coupled with the weakening of the lime industry, they succeeded in stopping all stone quarrying on Barn Bluff in 1908.
-In 1910 Barn Bluff was donated to the city of Red Wing to be used as a public park.
+After close to 40 years of quarrying, local citizens protested the resultant defacing of He Mni Can-Barn Bluff, and coupled with the weakening of the lime industry, they succeeded in stopping all stone quarrying on He Mni Can-Barn Bluff in 1908.
+In 1910 He Mni Can-Barn Bluff was donated to the city of Red Wing to be used as a public park.

 National Register or Historic Places